gohugoio/hugo/content/hosting-and-deployment/hosting-on-firebase.md

 ---
-title: Hosting on Firebase
+title: Host on Firebase
-linktitle: Hosting on Firebase
+linktitle: Host on Firebase
 description: You can use Firebase's free tier to host your static website; this also gives you access to Firebase's NOSQL API.
 date: 2017-03-12
 publishdate: 2017-03-12